Y ou may already know Google uses over 200 ranking factors in their algorithm, but did you know that backlinks are among the top 3?

 But then again, it all depends on your judgment.
 Sometimes sending out a direct pitch works, sometimes it doesn’t.
 It’s better to try both approaches and see what works for you.

 If you are serious about marketing your content, then you will need to follow up to your emails.
 Most of the times people miss out on their emails or they just don’t bother replying for whatever reasons.
 Your job is to be persistent, not to the extent that you end up in their block list but just enough to get a response out of them.

 A single follow up email should do, but I’ve seen people sending 4 follow-ups to their emails.
 It depends on how desperate you are.

 I hope this guide has taught you about backlinks and their importance.
 I’ve poured all of my backlinking knowledge in this guide.

 But if you still feel that we might have missed something, then feel free to let us know in the comments below.

-Do share your case studies after you have practiced my link building guide of 2019.
+Do share your case studies after you have practiced our link building guide.